 Determining your insurance coverage for treatment is an important process, and it’s one that we can help you with.
-Policies can be difficult to interpret, and all the language tends to be challenging to understand—but you do not have to interface with your insurance company on your own.
+Policies can be difficult to interpret, and all the language tends to be challenging to understand — but you do not have to deal with your insurance company on your own.
 Our team of professional admissions coordinators works with insurance companies every day to ensure that patients get the best possible benefits out of their policies.
 We can speak to them and convey all the important information to you.
 Our admissions coordinators will give you a free, confidential assessment and determine your benefits for coverage at no cost to you.

 At Black Bear Lodge, we want to make sure that you get the treatment you deserve and that the costs are feasible for you.
 We will work with your insurance company at each stage of the treatment process to get as much coverage for you as your policy dictates.